saadam1n/MinecraftShaders/README.md

 - Use a LUT for atmospheric scattering
 - Fire volume rendering
 - Use a more realistic method for plant displacement, like the one used in SEUS v10.1
+- Color temprature and more accurate sun color
 # Known issues
 - Atmosphere looks bad and isn't completely physically based
 - Translucent items do not have proper forward rendering when dropped